What Will Happen to R22 and How it Affects You

 To be clear, the EPA regulates the production and use of this refrigerant, but not your system.
-You aren’t required by law to replace your air conditioner.
-At some point, your AC will quit running and it will need to be replaced, and only R410a units will be available to purchase.
+The law doesn’t require you to replace your air conditioner.
+At some point, your AC will not work and it will need to be replaced, and only R410a units will be available to purchase.

-You could also select the status quo and continue using recycled R22 air conditioning refrigerant for the near future.
-While this sounds like a good alternative, the cost of servicing old R22 A/C systems is starting to go over several hundred dollars (easily a down payment on a new system).
-You may also see the prices grow as demand continues to rise on a substance that is no longer produced or widely accessable.
+You could also choose the status quo and continue using recycled R22 air conditioning refrigerant for the near future.
+While this sounds like a good alternative, the cost of servicing old R22 A/C systems is starting to surpass several hundred dollars (easily a down payment on a new system).
+You may also see the prices climb as demand continues to rise on a substance that is no longer produced or widely accessable.

-If you aren’t aware of what type of AC refrigerant your air conditioning system uses, we can help.
-Call Service Experts Heating & Air Conditioning today and we can provide an inspection to confirm if you are currently using R22 and, if so, what’s the best next step.
+If you aren’t confident what type of AC refrigerant your air conditioning system uses, let us help.
+Reach out to Stallion Heating and Air Conditioning today and we can provide an inspection to confirm if you are currently using R22 and, if so, what you can do.

 The good news

-While making the move to an approved AC refrigerant may stressful, it’s helping to save the ozone layer.
+While making the switch to an approved AC refrigerant may stressful, it’s helping to save the ozone layer.
 These regulations will help guard the ozone layer in the Earth’s atmosphere, which helps block radiation from the sun and prevents serious illnesses, such as skin cancer.
-It’s not implausible to say that you, as a homeowner, are a grand part of this by replacing an old R22 unit with a newer, ozone friendly unit.
+It’s not far-fetched to say that you, as a homeowner, are a large part of this by replacing an old R22 unit with a newer, ozone friendly unit.

 If you have any questions, please reach us for a free, in-home consultation by filling out the form below.